 Why You Should Have Two Kids

 Two kids allow for one-on-one attention.

 We’ve all heard the adage that parenting two kids is (wo)man-to-(wo)man defense, and parenting three kids is zone defense.
 And while it is funny, it really is true!
 (Even though I’ve never played basketball.)
 Meaning, if you and your partner are together, having two children allows each of you to divide and conquer at times.
-Sure, there are still times where one parent is doing all of the care, but when you go out to eat or go on a vacation, your ratio is able to be one-on-one.
+Sure, there are still times where one parent is doing all of the care, but when you go out to eat or go on a vacation, your ratio can be one-on-one.
 And that allows for chaos to be minimized.
 Even though some strong-willed little ones can equal three kids. 😉